JohnPMills/modern-saturn/content/thank-you.md

       1. Our long\[er] course uses a virtual learning environment and splits the course into 8-modules.
 Each module has a range of reading and activities to complete.
 In total, the course can be completed in stages and will take around 2-hours to finish.
-You will also need to create an accou

       2. Our short\[er] course is shared on YouTube and can be completed in